 Since Dan is a salt water taffy guy, we stopped into LaKings Confectionary on the Strand not far from the Port of Galveston cruise terminal.
 This fun sweet shop and ice cream parlor will take you back to the 1920’s when folks came out to enjoy a treat and visit.
 I don’t know what was better; the taffy and ice cream or the ambiance.
 And the best part?
 They are open every day so no one misses out on the sweet stuff!

 Star Drug Store and Diner

 What’s not to love about being belly up to this bar!
-And there’s nothing like excellent diner food being prepared right in front of you just like they did over a century ago!
+But this is not your typical bar.
+It’s where they prepare and cook diner food right in front of you; just like they did over a century ago!

 In fact, we sat on two of those bar stools to the left in the photo above.
 We watched the cook fry and build our burgers while our server lady tend to our place settings and making sure our drinks were full.

 The historic Star Drug Store was built in 1886 and later in 1917, the Star Drug Store was fully operational, and a horseshoe shaped, tile soda fountain counter was added to the pharmacy.
 And since, it’s been subject to fire and hurricanes that wouldn’t dampen the spirit of Galvestonians.

 Being rebuilt several times, Star Drug continues now as a full diner bar complete with bar stools and great conversations heard around the bar.
 But you won’t find any wine, beer or any spirits served there.
 But their burger are to die for!

 And while we were waiting for our plates to arrive, I even took a stroll to see all the antiques and wares that were for sale on the first and second level.
 Oh, and even though they bring you napkins, let’s just say you won’t need them!
 You’ll not want to miss a morsel!